FIND LINUX BROKEN SYMLINKS

 CHECK SSL CERTIFICATE INFO

 It is essential to ensure that your SSL certificates are not expired or expiring soon.
 Neglecting this can have disastrous consequences for production systems.
 Certificate files typically have a .pem or .crt extension.
 You can use openssl commands to explore the details of a certificate.
-For example, the following command displays the details of a certificate: 1 openssl x509 -in mycert.pem -text -noout Your terminal will print a long output describing the certificate’s attributes, including version, serial number, signature algorithm, issuer, and validity.
+For example, the following command displays the details of a certificate: shell openssl x509 -in mycert.pem -text -noout Your terminal will print a long output describing the certificate’s attributes, including version, serial number, signature algorithm, issuer, and validity.

 LOAD SSH KEYS VIA KDE PLASMA KWALLET